MartaSwierczewska/tor_STRUDELKIJS/README.md

 Open **/frontend/.env** file and paste: *REACT_APP_MAPS_API_KEY=yourApiKey* putting there generated value.

+Prerequisites
+* node

 `npm install`  Installs node_modules

 `npm start`  Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

 Run frontend and backend with npm or yarn.

 1) Welcome page, let's start finding the best point for you!
 ![Image1](imgToReadme/screenshot1.png)